What is a Hot IPO?

-Usually, investors attracted to hot IPO expect the demand for publicly-traded shares to exceed their supply.
+Usually, investors attracted to Hot IPO’s expect the demand for publicly-traded shares to exceed their supply.
 Offerings with more demand than the number of shares offered are regarded as oversubscribed shares.
-Such types of IPOs appeal to investors who hold equity for long-term benefits.
+Such types of IPOs appeal to investors who hold equity for short term trading opportunities.

-Furthermore, there are trading price run-ups during the first day of trading due to increased demand for the shares.
-Companies use the phenomenon to increase their offerings in order to accommodate more investors to cash in more.
+Furthermore, there are trading price run-ups during the first day of trading due to high demand for the shares.
+Companies try to manage this phenomenon to ensure their IPO is seen as a success.